wazuh/wazuh-documentation/source/user-manual/agents/key-request.rst

 How it works
 ------------

-The key request feature allows to fetch agent keys from an external source, for example, a database.
+The key request feature allows fetching agent keys from an external source, for example, a database.
 This provides a mechanism to auto-register agents when they are not registered on a manager instance but reporting to it.

 Once the ``<key_request>`` tag is enabled in the Authd configuration, it allows retrieving the agent information from an external database, like MySQL or any database engine, for registering it to the ``client.keys`` file.